INSpiReResearch/FDI-fire-danger-modelling/docs/data_sources.md

 - `modis_fire_count`
 - `frp_mw`

-Only `fire_label` is used as the response variable.
-Fire diagnostic fields are not used as predictors.
+The `fire_label` is used as the response variable.

 ## Burned-area and fire-history data